tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop operates on a non-custodial basis, with user funds held in user-controlled smart contract vaults and settlement backing maintained separately to satisfy redemption obligations.
 This design is intended to align with the principles underlying the GENIUS Act stablecoin framework, including full backing, redeemability, and avoidance of interest or yield payments to holders.

 Where required by applicable law or regulatory guidance, YieldLoop may pursue appropriate permitted-issuer status, exemptions, or compliant operational pathways for DeFi-based settlement mechanisms.
 Users remain responsible for ensuring that their participation in the protocol complies with applicable federal and state stablecoin regulations.

+To demonstrate backing discipline and transparency, YieldLoop intends to engage periodic independent third-party attestations or audits of settlement backing and reserve accounting, subject to availability and regulatory guidance.

+No interest, yield, or return is paid or distributed to LOOP holders.
+LOOP exists solely as a post-settlement representation of verified surplus and is not designed or marketed as an interest-bearing or yield-generating instrument.

 ### 21.11 Terminology Clarification